polterguy/polterguy.github.io/index.md

 <img src="/images/sql-designer.webp" alt="Screenshot of SQL Studio&#x27;s database designer while designing a database" loading="lazy" width="2400" height="1500">

 SQL Studio also allows you to execute any SQL towards your database of choice, allowing you to administer your databases from anywhere.
-By combining SQL Studio with the Backend Generator, and especially the SQL API generator, you can compose some SQL, and rapidly wrap it into an API endpoint.
+By combining SQL Studio with the Endpoint Generator, and especially its SQL endpoint tab, you can compose some SQL, and rapidly wrap it into an API endpoint.

 <img src="/images/sql-studio-2.webp" alt="Screenshot of SQL Studio while executing an arbitrary SQL statement" loading="lazy" width="2400" height="1500">